sirwilliamwallace/PersonalSite/README.md

 # Personal Site Powered by [django framework](https://djangoproject.com)
-## This project was built to be my personal website, But I have decided to share it with others
+## This project was built to be my personal website, But I have decided to publish it on GitHub
 # Instructions
 ## If you decide to give it a try
 # TODO: